Ancient-Wisdom.Co.Uk

 (R. J. Cook; The Pyramids of Giza; p.
 22).70 tons

-The seamless joins between blocks - The builders of the pyramids also cut granite stones with almost perfect precision to fit side by side with their neighbours (i.e. the Kings chamber).
-With each stone being of a different size, it was a remarkable achievement to say the least.
+The builders of the Giza pyramids managed to cut granite stones with almost perfect precision to fit side by side with their neighbours (i.e. the Kings chamber).
+With each stone being of a unique size, it was a remarkable achievement to say the least.
 It is currently believed that the stones were prepared at ground level, then lifted into position.
+Fortunately for us, the masons left their marks on some of the stones as the following i mages from Giza demonstrate:

-(Extreme Egyptian masonry)
+(Extreme Egyptian Masonry)

-The Enigma of Puma-punka, Bolivia (Door of the Puma):
+The Enigma of Puma-Punka, Bolivia: 'Door of the Puma'

-- The nearby structure known as the Puma Punka is still littered with giant, precisely shaped blocks, many of which weighing appear machine made.
 The port of Tiahuanaco, called Puma Punku or "Door of the Puma," which appears to have once been a wharf with a massive four-part building, is now an area filled with enormous stone blocks scattered around the ground like matchsticks, with several weighing between 100 and 150 tons.
 One block still in place is frequently estimated to weigh 440 tons.

 The quarry for these blocks was on the western shore of Titicaca, ten miles distant and the means or purpose of transporting such large stones is still a mystery.
+It has been suggested that there is evidence of basic machining at Puma-Punka, as the following photo demonstrates:

 One of the most interesting things to have transpired about the site is that many of the immense blocks were built as if from a template, and amazingly appear to interlock as the picture below illustrates.
 Such a discovery flies directly in the face of all our concepts of the construction skills of the ancients.
 With no previous examples of masonry at such a sophisticated level, nor on such great scale leaves one to wonder at the confidence and skills of the designers and masons.

-(Left) Illustrating the sophisticated way in which the Puma-punka stones fit together.
+(Left) Illustrating the sophisticated way in which the Puma-Punka stones fit together.
 (Right) A wall of the Akapana pyramid shows the same modular feature.
 (3)

-(More about Tiahuanaco)
+(More about Puma Punka)

 References: